iNKORE-NET/UI.WPF.Modern/README.md

 * Additional controls to help you build modern applications.
 Some are ported from the [Windows UI Library](https://github.com/microsoft/microsoft-ui-xaml).

-* Targets .NET Framework 4.5+, .NET Core 3+, and .NET 5+.
-Runs on Windows Vista SP2 and above.
+* Targets .NET Framework 6.0.
+Runs on Windows 7 above, but we recommend Windows 10.0.18362.0 and higher

 ![Home of the SampleApp (Light theme)](docs/images/screenshot_home.png "Home of the SampleApp (Light theme)")